Leezan-1/Dummy_Blog/docs/doc.md

 ## Features
     User Authentication: Users can register, log in, and log out.

+    Forgot Password: User can reapply for new password.

     Blog Management: Authenticated users can create, read, update, and delete blog posts.

     Pagination: Blog posts are paginated for better performance.